Personal Safety for Community Enforcement and Warden Roles

 – Staff Teamwork, Communication and Alerting systems

 – Safe Systems of Work for engaging in home or premises visits

 – Proxemics: position, distance, body language for enhanced safety

 – Movement, Time and Distance for Escape Route selection in properties and on the street

 – Instinctive Protection for survival from common assaults

 – Legal Rules for the Correct Use of Force for Self-Protection (delivered to at-risk teams only where requested or indicated by the Training Needs Analysis)

-For more information visit our dedicated webpage at: www.dynamis.training/breakaway
+For more information about self-protection please visit our dedicated webpage at: www.dynamis.training/breakaway

 EACH of these domains of learning can be taught in an in-depth format.

 OR any of the domains of learning can be blended together into a concise, succinct format.